CAO first round: So, you have a course offer – what now?

-When you log into your CAO file this morning, you will have the option of accepting one of the two possible offers made to you on the screen in front of you.
+Wherever you are in the world, when you logged into your CAO file after 2pm yesterday, you had the option of accepting one of the two possible offers made to you on the screen in front of you.

-Securing your offer is simple and will take less than a minute.
-All you need is internet access and the password you created when you first opened your CAO account.
+Securing it is simplicity itself and took less than a minute.
+All you needed was internet access and the password you created when you first opened your CAO account.

 Or, finally, you may unfortunately not be offered any college place today and may have to consider an alternative to a course within the CAO system this year.

 Scenarios one and three are relatively straightforward.
-In the first scenario, you have four days to accept your offer.
-If you have not accepted it by this Friday, the offer lapses and cannot be retrieved.
+In the first scenario, you have a week to accept your offer.
+If you have not accepted it by next Friday August 23rd, the offer lapses and cannot be retrieved.
 In the third scenario, you simply have not had any offer from the CAO in this round.

-Where you receive two offers – on your level-8 higher degree list and your level-7 or -6 list – the position is a little more complex.
-You can only accept one course, so you have to choose between the two offers.
-It might seem obvious that you would automatically accept the level-8 course, but that may not always be the right decision.
+Where you receive two offers – on your level-8 higher-degree list and your level-7 or -6 list – the position is a little more complex.
+You can only accept one course, so you must choose between the two offers.
+It might seem obvious you would automatically accept the level-8 course, but that may not always be the right decision.

 You may have a course at the top of your level-8 list of preferences for which you don’t have enough points.
 There are many level-7 and -6 courses in the same disciplines as level-8 degrees, and if you secure at least 60 per cent at the end of year two of your level-7 or -6 course, you could transfer to the beginning of year two of the equivalent course at level 8.

-And remember: whichever course you accept today, or over the next few days, will have no effect on your entitlement to accept an offer of a course higher up on either of your two lists if it becomes available to you in a later round.
+And remember: whichever course you accept over the next few days will have no effect on your entitlement to accept an offer of a course higher up on either of your two lists if it becomes available to you in a later round.

 I’m unfamiliar with the course I’ve been offered.
 Should I accept it?